 Yes.
-Occasionally, Sweet’s syndrome can cause mouth/oral ulcers (aphthous-like ulcers), but this is a symptom that is more commonly associated with the similar condition, Behcet’s syndrome.
+Occasionally, Sweet’s syndrome can cause mouth ulcers (aphthous-like ulcers), but this is a symptom that is more commonly associated with the similar condition, Behcet’s syndrome.

 Can Sweet’s syndrome cause other mouth problems?

 Yes.
 On rare occasions, Sweet’s syndrome can cause other mouth problems, and also affect the throat.
-Symptoms include:
+Reported symptoms include:

 - Cracks or fissures on the corners of the mouth (Contrucci and Martin, 2015).

 - Lesions on the inside of the lips (haemorrhagic bullae and vesicles, and necrotic nodules) (Cohen, 2007).